Raycast vs. Alfred: Which Launcher Speeds Up Your Workflow?

 Both are highly secure.
 Alfred is a local-first app with no telemetry by default.
 Raycast is also local-first, though its Pro features (like AI and Cloud Sync) require data to pass through their servers, which are SOC2 compliant.

-Which tool uses less system RAM?
+Which tool uses less RAM?

 Alfred is written in Objective-C and is famously lightweight, often using less than 50MB of RAM.
 Raycast, built with more modern web-standard technologies for its extensions, typically uses 150MB-300MB depending on how many extensions are active.

-Can I use both at the same time?
+Can I use both together?

 Technically yes, but it is not recommended.
 Mapping different hotkeys to each is possible, but it defeats the purpose of a unified command center and can lead to conflicting system permissions.

-Does Alfred work on Windows?
+Does Alfred work Windows?

 No, both Alfred and Raycast are exclusive to macOS.
 Windows users looking for similar functionality should explore PowerToys Run or Flow Launcher.

-How long does it take to learn these?
+How long to learn these?

 Basic file searching takes minutes to master.
 However, becoming an "expert" who utilizes custom scripts and API integrations usually takes about 2 to 4 weeks of consistent use until the keyboard shortcuts become instinctive.